NeriRos/events-aggregation/README.md

 ### Test Parameters

 1. Have fun 🙂
-2. Ask anything, I am here for any question you might have, don’t be shy
-3. Duration is 3 hrs
+2. Duration is 3 hrs
-4. Once completed, please compress the root directory of your solution to a .zip file and send to shaike.gross@gmail.com (make sure to delete node_modules directory before compressing)
-5. Input file and events file are located here

 ### Required tools